stereobooster/braindb/README.md

   - [ ] backlinks
   - [ ] local graph
   - [ ] global graph
-- CLI
-  - [ ] ability to pass options: source, destination, db_path, watch mode etc.
-- [ ] a way to clean up deleted files
 - [ ] one file can have more than one link (`aliases`)
-- [ ] tag graph
-  - vizualiztion for hypergraph?
-- [ ] better layout for the graph
   - maybe add colors, clustering, etc.
 - test with
   - https://github.com/gohugoio/hugoDocs/tree/master/content/en (Hugo)